 - Monitor soft bounces and mark them opt-out after 3-5 bounces - they are currently unreachable so no point in sending!

-- Use Infusionsoft by Keap's Automated List Management tool - this tool automatically manages your unengaged contacts marking them "unengaged, marketable" at 3-months and "non-marketable" at 6-months!
+- Use Keap's Automated List Management tool - this tool automatically manages your unengaged contacts marking them "unengaged, marketable" at 3-months and "non-marketable" at 6-months!